robwschlegel/MHWapp/README.md

     * /published/ - This folder contains the script used to process data from MHW related publications for use/display with the Tracker.
       * /published.R - This is the script used to do the procesing.
       * /Oliver_2018.Rds - Results from Oliver et al. 2018 (Nature; https://www.nature.com/articles/s41467-018-03732-9/)
-    * /extract_spatial.R - This script houses code used to extract bespoke bits of results and convert them to spatial type files.
   * /figures/ - This folder contains pre-rendered annual summaries of MHWs.
     * /MHW_cat_historic.png - This is a summary of the annual results of MHWs from 1982 to the present.
     * /MHW_cat_summary_*.png - These figures contain the visual summary og each year.